Loose Women: History

-On 3 August 2022, it was announced that the live studio audience would be returning from early September, having been suspended for over two years due to the COVID-19 pandemic.
+The live studio audience returned in early September 2022, having been suspended for over two years because of the COVID-19 pandemic.
 The audience returned on 5 September, and new opening titles were also introduced in the same episode.

-On 21 April 2023, it was announced that Loose Women would be going on a live tour in September 2023.
+Loose Women went on a live tour in September 2023.

-On 6 September 2024, Loose Women officially launched the start of the show's Silver September Month and celebrated its 25th anniversary the same day, with panellists Kaye Adams, Linda Robson, Judi Love and Nadia Sawalha; original panellist Jane Moore joined the show from her holidays in Spain, as her daughter was getting married the next day.
+On 6 September 2024, Loose Women launched the start of the show's Silver September Month and celebrated its 25th anniversary the same day, with panellists Kaye Adams, Linda Robson, Judi Love and Nadia Sawalha; original panellist Jane Moore joined the show from her holiday in Spain.
 The special guest was former panellist Jane McDonald.

-On 25 November 2024, Loose Women officially announced a 25-hour "Talkathon" event to mark the 25th Anniversary of the show - and as part of ITV and STV's "Britain Get Talking" campaign for mental health.
-The "Talkathon" aired from 5 to 6 December 2024, streaming live on ITVX - with the first and last hour of the event airing also on ITV1 and STV.
+Loose Women held a 25-hour "Talkathon" to mark the 25th anniversary of the show, and as part of ITV and STV's "Britain Get Talking" campaign for mental health.
+The "Talkathon" aired from 5 to 6 December 2024, streaming live on ITVX, with the first and last hour of the event also airing on ITV1 and STV.
 The "Talkathon" raised money for the mental health charities Mind, YoungMinds and Scottish Action for Mental Health, so they are able to continue to run their helplines and services.

-On 20 February 2025, it was announced that a Loose Women podcast would be launching on 4 March 2025, with the podcast being available every Tuesday and Friday.
+A Loose Women podcast launched on 4 March 2025, with new episodes being released every Tuesday and Friday.

-In May 2025, ITV announced major budget cuts to its daytime lineup, with Loose Women being reverted to a 30-week school-term schedule beginning in January 2026.
-In June, it was announced that the show would also ditch its studio audience for the same reason.
-In October, it was announced that Multistory Media would take over production of the series at the same time, following the merger of ITV Studios Daytime into the label.
+ITV's major budget cuts to its daytime lineup included Loose Women being reverted to a 30-week school-term schedule, beginning in January 2026.
+The show also permanently dropped the studio audience component for the same reason.
+Multistory Media took over production of the series at the same time, following the merger of ITV Studios Daytime into the brand.
+As part of the cost-cutting measures, 220 jobs were lost, with production moving from Television Centre to The H Club Studio in Covent Garden.
+The final broadcast from Television Centre was on 25 December 2025.

+On 5 January 2026, Loose Women moved to The H Club Studio, alongside its ITV Daytime counterparts.
+The programme relaunched with a new set, remixed theme tune, and updated titles and graphics.